kadena-io/marmalade/examples/policies/soul-bound-policy/soul-bound-policy.md

 # Soul Bound Policy

 Soul Bound Policy is an example module of Marmalade which provides a simple method to bind a token to an account (soul).
-In this context, a soul bound token refers to a non-fungible token (NFT) that is uniquely associated with a specific account.
+In this context, a soul bound token refers to a token that is uniquely associated with a specific account.

 This token can be initiated, minted and burned but not sold or transferred.

 Token can be minted only once, even if the token is burned in the future.

+## Requirements:

+Concrete policy `guard-policy` must be used in conjunction to `soul-bound-policy` to make sure only an authorized account can mint and burn the token.

 ## Specification, tables, capabilities: